 After reportedly living alone in the massive residence, Eddleman decided to part ways with the property and double his investment.

-He hired Sotheby’s International Realty to find a buyer for the estate, with season pro Richard Klug holding the listing.
+He hired Sotheby’s International Realty to find a buyer for the estate, with seasoned pro Richard Klug holding the listing.

 Villa Firenze in Beverly Hills: A recent history